LuizGustavoPerez/code-challenge/README.md

 I decided to create two components separately for reuse.

 The path sctructure is as bellow:

-    |-app
+    app
-        -beer (beer component)
+        beer (beer component)
-        -wine (wine component)
+        wine (wine component)
-        -model (models to beer and wine class) -services (services separately to beer and wine, where I configured services to add and get the bottles) -app (app component)
+        model (models to beer and wine class)
+        services (services separately to beer and wine, where I configured services to add and get the bottles)
+        app (app component)
-        -in-memory-data (Service to simulate a database, I decided to get it out from the path 'services' to don't forget delete)
+        in-memory-data (Service to simulate a database, I decided to get it out from the path 'services' to don't forget delete)